chaklam-silpasuwanchai/Python-for-Data-Science/GENERAL_TIPS.md

 Engineering - How?
 - First try a simple model (e.g., SVM)
+  - Good for understanding your dataset
 - Then try a simple neural network
+  - Good for debug
+- Try add more layers or **slowly** refine your neural network
 - Monitor your progress
   - Loss plateau (if it is very steep or unstable, use these techniques)
     - learning rate, batch norm, momentum, Adam (adaptive learning algorithm)